balodhi/python_QAs/README.md

 ## Description

-Use QAs.md to see the questions and their answers.
+open QAs.md to see the questions and their answers.